opral/monorepo/guides/use-paraglide-with-nextjs-app-router/use-paraglide-with-nextjs-app-router.md

 ## 1. Starting point

-This guide assumes that you have a Next.js project set up, and you are using the pages router.
+This guide assumes that you have a Next.js project set up, and you are using the app router.
 If you don't, you can follow the [official Next.js guide](https://nextjs.org/docs/getting-started/installation) to get started.

 ## 2. Install ParaglideJS